-If you are travelling to Egypt during Ramadan, you may wonder what is it all about.
+If you are traveling to Egypt during Ramadan, you may wonder what is it all about.
 What’s happening during Ramadan in Egypt?
-Why do Muslims fast during the Ramadan?
+Why do Muslims fast during Ramadan?
 Read more to find out more about Ramadan in Egypt.

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.

 During the Ramadan, everyone is trying everything to be the best version of themselves.
 Muslims are fasting 30-days from dawn till sunset, they pray more than usual, do good deeds and make donations, behave themselves and spend more time with their families and friends.

-My favourite thing during the Ramadan is that people spend more time with their family and friends.
+My favorite thing during Ramadan is that people spend more time with their family and friends.
 People gather together to eat, talk and pray.
 When possible, people travel far to other cities to visit their families.
 Buildings and homes are decorated with Ramadan lights even the kids get their own Ramadan lanterns.
 The celebration has begun!

 What is Ramadan?
 Ramadan in a nutshell.

 Ramadan is the ninth month of the Islamic Calendar.
-This year in Egypt, it’s supposed to start on the 24th of April and end on the 23rd of May 2020.
+This year in Egypt, it’s supposed to start on the 1st of April and end on the 30th of April 2022.
 Dates may vary, depending on the moon position.
 2023 Ramadan is expected to start on March 22th of 2023 and end on the 22nd of April 2023.
 The Islamic calendar is a lunar centred (not solar-like Gregorian), this is why Ramadan is celebrated every year different times.

 Ramadan obligations for Muslims

 During the Ramadan, Muslims all over the world are fasting from dawn until sunset.
 All healthy adult Muslims should fast.
 Muslims are not allowed to eat, drink, smoke or engage with sexual relations during the daylight.
 They should also behave themselves, for example, stay out of the fights, not to think or speak out bad words.
 People should also pray more, read the Quran and do good deeds, such as helping the poor ones with donations.